pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 Internet: <lawsitesblog.com> (adapted).

-Item.
 20. According to the author of the text, 2018's most impactful legal technology was

 A higher salaries for judges.
 B mal practice for lawyers.